-STATE OF FLORIDA)) SS.
+STATE OF FLORIDA ) ) SS.
+COUNTY OF MIAMI-DADE )

-COUNTY OF MIAMI-DADE)

-I HEREBY CERTIFY that on this day, before me, a Notary Public duly authorized in the State and County named above to take acknowledgments, personally appeared

-of, a Florida, a Florida, a Florida, a state of, as florida, as dentification, to me known to be a representative of the person described as the Mortgagor in and who executed the foregoing Mortgage and Security Agreement and Assignment of Leases, Rentand Profits, and acknowledged before me that said person executed that Mortgage and Security Agreement and Assignment of Leases, Rents and Profits and who () did () did not take an oath.
+I HEREBY CERTIFY that on this day, before me, a Notary Public duly authorized in the State and County named above to take acknowledgments, personally appeared as , a Florida , a Florida , a florida , identification, to me known to be a representative of the person described as the Mortgagor in and who executed the foregoing Mortgage and Security Agreement and Assignment of Leases, Rents and Profits, and acknowledged before me that said person executed that Mortgage and Security Agreement and Assignment of Leases, Rents and Profits and who () did () did not take an oath.

-WITNESSETH my hand and official seal in the State and County above, this day o, 20
+WITNESSETH my hand and official seal in the State and County above, this day of , 20.

 NOTARY PUBLIC, State of Florida

 My Commission Expires: